 - · Bromelain – Protein derived from pineapple stems

 - · Cellulase – An enzyme that decomposes cellulose

 - · Lactase – An enzyme that breaks down lactose (lack of this causes lactose intolerance)

-- · Lactobacillus – The bacteria that converts sugar to lactic acid
+- · Lactobacillus – The bacteria that

 - · Lipase – Enzyme that breaks down fat with the help of water